karthikeyan2378/react-table/README.md

 ---

+## Features

+-   **Generic `DataTable` Component**: Render any data structure with a simple configuration.
+-   **Virtualization**: Handles thousands of rows smoothly using TanStack Virtual.
+-   **Client-Side Operations**: Fast filtering, sorting, and pagination.
+-   **Column Customization**: Resizing and reordering columns via drag-and-drop.
+-   **Advanced Selection**: Multi-row selection with Shift and Ctrl/Cmd keys, plus drag-to-select.
+-   **Data Export**: Export the current view to CSV, Excel, or PDF.
+-   **Config-Driven UI**: Table columns, filters, and charts are all driven by a central configuration file.
+-   **Context Menu**: Right-click on rows for custom actions.

+---

 ## How to Use the `DataTable` Component

 The `DataTable` component is generic and can be used to render any kind of data.
 All application-specific logic, such as column definitions and cell rendering, is passed in as props.